Depreciation & Methods for Calculating Depreciation

 • Passage of Time: Assets like a company's lease get less valuable as they near expiry.
 Some assets lose value with time, even if they are not being used.

-• Natural Resource Depletion: Coal mines, oil wells, and forests become less valued if the resource is extracted.
+• Natural Resource Depletion: Coal mines, oil wells, and forests become less valuable if the resource is extracted.

 • Market Conditions: Changes in demand and supply impact the value of assets.
 If the business is moved away from an area, the value of the land decreases.